 NOTE: You may notice an odor when dryer is first heated.
 This odor is common when heating element is first used.
 The odor will go away.

 DOOR REVERSAL (OPTIONAL)

-The following instructions are for models with a round-shaped door.
+The following instructions are for models with a round and square-shaped doors.